opendatacube/tutorial-odc-product/docs/walkthrough.md

 In this walkthrough, a choice was made to create a single **Product** containing all 8 `measurements`.
 We could just as validly have created 8 separate **Products** or several **Products** with different combinations (e.g., all the `MEASUREMENT*` together).
 We could also include additional metadata fields about `author`, `algorithm_version` (highly recommend including this), `cloud_cover`, `positional_uncertainty`, `type_of_device`, `device_settings`, and so on.
 The trick with metadata is not what the provider knows that matters, it's what the user _needs_ or _may want_ to know.

-Some tips on choices:
-- If the data is created by you, it pays to have a _Product Governance document_ in place both for change control and for joint discussion with users to discover what is required that was missed.
-Keep the version in sync with the `product name` and **Product definition** in your source code repository - if you can, add the document to the source code as well!
-- If in doubt, add the metadata.
-Generally speaking, adding a field of metadata isn't too onerous and you are unlikely to be chided for having included something that you later discover isn't useful.
-- When using someone else's data (e.g., Landsat), you will often want to copy the source metadata into your derived product (e.g., the Sun angle is still the sun angle!).
-This is often more convenient for users than having to play match-up to the original data (which may have been reprocessed upstream and no longer identical anyway!).
-- Definitely borrow good ideas from other people's **Product definitions**.
-The Space Agencies have been doing this a long time and do have well-developed standards and governance practices (e.g., [CEOS WGISS Best Practice Guides](https://ceos.org/ourwork/workinggroups/wgiss/documents/)).
-Similarly, the [STAC](https://stacspec.org/en) community has gathered momentum and created some base conformance models (much of which has expanded from the original simple STAC model to include the CEOS best practices).
-None are perfect.
-Some are complex.
-It depends on the use-cases they are developed to support.

-Ultimately, the choice is yours.

-**Tip:** Did you know the **product definitions** and **dataset documents** are available from any `odc-explorer` interface.
-Here's an example for [Digital Earth Australia Landsat 9c ard 3](https://explorer.dea.ga.gov.au/products/ga_ls9c_ard_3).
-At the bottom of that page is the **product definition** pretty printed (Click the [raw](https://explorer.dea.ga.gov.au/products/ga_ls9c_ard_3.odc-product.yaml) link to get the `YAML` version).
-You can also get to the dataset documents from that page.

-## Common Errors

-There are some common errors in **Product definition** creation to watch out for:
-1. Not including a collection version in the `product name` - you will update your product collection at some point and the name must be unique.
-Commonly a collection number is added to the name e.g., io_lulc_annual_v02_**c3**.
-2. Not creating a unique `UUID` for the product or `dataset_id` for datasets.
-The `easi_prepare_template.py` includes this code:

-    ``` python
-    # Static namespace (seed) to generate uuids for datacube indexing
-    # Get a new seed value for a new driver from uuid4()
-    UUID_NAMESPACE = None  # FILL.
-Get from the product family or generate a new one with uuid.UUID(seed)
-    ```

-    The `UUID` namespace (seed) needs to be **unique** in the ODC database or the dataset records will be considered part of the same product.
-The same is true for the `dataset_id`.
-It doesn't matter what it is, only that it is unique.
-The most common mistake here is to _copy and paste_ code from a similar product and forget to ensure these are unique for the new product.
-The side effects can be very difficult to detect at runtime.

-3. Valid data polygon creation: When creating the valid data polygon for a dataset, it needs to be done across _all_ measurements (one valid polygon showing valid data for all measurements).
-There are many ways to do this: bounding box, convex hull, multi-polygon.
-The objective isn't perfection, but as an aid to ODC query filters to eliminate entire datasets that are not part of the output.
-The `easi_assemble.py` code includes several options for this calculation right down to vectorizing full valid pixel masks with multi-polygons.
-Given the spatial analysis required to do this, different algorithms may fail on sparse (e.g., patchy cloud) datasets.
-Choose the best option that works stably for your product; if that is a basic bounding box, it will still serve its purpose.